Songonge/Power-BI-Tutorials/Import a backup file in SQL Server.md

 A backup file with the extension **.bak** can be opened in SQL Server Management Studio.
 The steps below describe the process.

 1. Download and install SQL Server
-2. Click Start, select All Programs, click Microsoft SQL Server 2022 and select SQL Server Management Studio.
+2. Click Start, select All Programs, click Microsoft SQL Server 2022, and select SQL Server Management Studio.
 --> This will bring up the Connect to Server dialog box.
-Ensure that the Server name YourServerName and that Authentication is set to Windows Authentication.
+Please ensure that the Server name YourServerName and that Authentication is set to Windows Authentication.
 Click Connect.

 2. Right-click Databases and select Restore Database.